-Homeowners often find small worms on their walls and baseboards.
-These worms are most likely the larval form of pests such as house flies or Indian meal moths.
+Homeowners may occasionally find small, white worms on their walls and baseboards, crawling skyward.
+These worms are most likely the larval form of pests such as houseflies or Indian meal moths.
 These common indoor pests lay their eggs along baseboards and in protected areas.
-After hatching, the larva is often seen crawling around indoors until it pupates into its adult form.
+After hatching, the larvae are often seen crawling around indoors until they pupate into their adult form.

 Video of the Day

-House flies are common indoor pests that lay eggs indoors and outdoors.
+Common houseflies are indoor pests that lay eggs indoors and outdoors.
 After hatching, the larvae are small, white maggots that may be seen along baseboards and baseboard heaters and around cracks in floors.
-House fly larvae also pupate underneath carpet.
+Housefly larvae also pupate underneath carpeting.

 Indian meal moth larvae often migrate from their food source in search of a place to make their cocoons.
 Most meal moth larvae make their cocoons in the cracks and crevices of kitchen cabinets and baseboards.
 Indian meal moths reach maturity within two months from hatching.

-House flies often lay their eggs underneath stoves, along cracks in baseboards and in baseboard heaters.
-Loose floor tiles and drains are also favorite places for house flies to lay their eggs.
+Houseflies often lay their eggs underneath stoves, along cracks in baseboards, and in baseboard heaters.
+Loose floor tiles and drains are also favorite places for houseflies to lay their eggs.
 After hatching, the maggots may wander around in search of food.
-House flies are considered filth flies and can transmit dangerous diseases to humans through their contact with food.
+Houseflies are considered filth flies and can transmit diseases to humans through their contact with food.

-Placing all stored food items such as cereal, grain and dried fruits in containers with tight fitting lids will help reduce infestations of Indian meal moths.
+Placing all stored food items, such as cereals, grains, and dried fruits, in containers with tight-fitting lids will help reduce infestations of Indian meal moths.
 Discard any stored foods that appear to be infested with insects.
 Indian meal moths spin a webbing over infested food, which can have a dusty appearance.
-Vacuum shelves where food is stored on a regular basis to remove eggs before they hatch into meal moth larvae.
+Vacuum shelves where food is stored on a regular basis to remove eggs before they hatch into larvae.

 Indian meal moths and their larvae are seldom so numerous that they require chemical control methods.
-Sweep or vacuum up larvae and throw the bag away outside to prevent reinfestation.
+Sweep or vacuum up larvae and throw the bag away in the outdoor trash bin to prevent reinfestation.
 Large numbers of adult Indian meal moths can easily be exterminated with the use of pheromone traps, readily available online as well as from department stores.
 Once the grownups are eradicated, you won't see little white worms anymore.